batsaikhan84/react-project-frontend/README.md

 ```
 Version `ruby 2.6.2`

-Does not match Ruby version?
-Please install the right ruby version:
+please install the ruby version 2.6.2 if it is different:

 ```shell
 rbenv install 2.6.2